 Using Panadol in early pregnancy

-You may be wondering whether an expecting mother can use Panadol in the early stages of pregnancy (the first 12 weeks).
-This is a natural concern, since many doctors may recommend that a woman avoid taking any medication during her first trimester of pregnancy.
+You may be wondering whether Panadol is safe for an expecting mother to use in the early stages of pregnancy (the first 12 weeks).
+This is a natural concern, since many doctors may recommend that a woman avoid taking any medication during her first trimester of pregnancy.vii

 Of course, as mentioned above, you should always consult a healthcare professional before you use any medication (including Panadol) no matter what stage of pregnancy you are in.

-A over-the-counter pain reliever like Panadol can be particularly helpful if, like many women in the early stages of pregnancy, you are experiencing frequent headaches, since Panadol provides effective temporary relief from headache pain.
+A pain reliever like Panadol can be particularly helpful if, like many women in the early stages of pregnancy, you are experiencing frequent headaches, since Panadol provides effective temporary relief from headache pain.viii, ix

-Whatever the reason for your headache, or any other form of mild to moderate pain you might experience while pregnant, Panadol can help to give you some relief.
-Again, always be sure to speak with your doctor about taking medication during pregnancy before you use Panadol.
+Whatever the reason for your headache, or any other form of mild to moderate pain you might experience while pregnant, Panadol can help to give you some relief.i, ii Again, always be sure to speak with your doctor about taking medication during pregnancy before you use Panadol.